Phone-GWP-group

 Understanding how cardboard is recycled

 Should you require recycled or other eco-friendly packaging or need assistance with recycling best practices, GWP can help.
-With over 30 years of being a sustainable packaging company, we can help your business on your own sustainability journey.
+With over 30 years of experience in sustainable packaging, we can help your business on your sustainability journey.
 Please get in touch for further information.

 Further reading